give peace a chance.

 a hippie in his own right,

-dressed us up in bandanas, wigs,
+dressed us all up in bandanas, wigs,

-and peace sign necklaces.
+and peace-sign necklaces.

-we lip-synch to some busted cassette tape,
+we lip-synch to an old busted cassette tape,

 for some no-name talent show

-in a drab, wood-paneled community space
+in a drab, wood-paneled community room

-at the state park
+at the local state park

 and we were all perfectly content at nine